[ Printer Friendly Version ] [ Report Abuse ]

 As for myself I was still working as hard as I possibly could every day.
-I had really liked Severus’ suggestion of private tutoring, at least until something permanent at a school opened up.
-The problem was that as time passed, I was growing more and more fond of England.
-I missed home, but I also found myself much more attached to Hogwarts than I had ever been to my other two schools.
+I had really liked Severus’s suggestion of private tutoring, at least until something permanent at a school opened up.
+The problem was that, as time passed, I was growing more and more fond of Europe.
+I missed home, but I also found myself much more attached to Hogwarts than I’d ever been to my other two schools.
 Not to mention Severus was here, and I couldn’t bear the thought of going back to Canada and never seeing him again.
 But all of that was still a ways away, so I tried to keep my focus on the work at hand which, despite the passing of the months, was not getting any easier.

-Though Severus and I were certainly more friendly than we had been at the beginning of the term, he still held me to his rigid standards.
+Though Severus and I were certainly more cordial than we’d been at the beginning of the term, he still held me to his rigid standards.
 I did, however, find a little time here and there to work on some private research.
 Though I was never much of an inventor, I found myself becoming more interested in how existing potions could be modified for the better.
-It was pure luck I had had access to those Ellesmere Diamonds and that they hadn’t reacted badly with the Wolfsbane Potion.
-But since they did end up working, I starting wondering what else could have worked instead.
-So during my small amounts of free time, I worked alone in the dungeons brewing simple potions and fiddling with the ingredients to see what I’d come up with.
+It was pure luck I’d had access to those Ellesmere Diamonds and that they hadn’t reacted badly with the Wolfsbane Potion.
+But since they did end up working, I starting wondering what else could’ve worked as well.
+So during my small amounts of free time, I hung out alone in the dungeons, brewing simple potions and fiddling with the ingredients to see what I’d come up with.

-One day a week or so into December, I had been looking for ingredients in the few minutes I had after stocking the student stores for the next class and was unable to find something I needed for my current project.
-I thought this strange since Severus usually kept everything so organized.
+One day a week or so into December, I’d been looking for ingredients for myself in the few minutes I had after stocking the student stores for the next class and was unable to find something I needed for my current project.
+I thought this was strange since Severus usually kept everything so organized.
 I decided it would be quicker to just go and ask him.

-“I’m sorry to bother you, but I need some ingredients from your storeroom for a project I’m working on,” I said.
-Severus smiled at me and put down his quill.
+“I’m sorry to bother you,” I said, slinking back around the corner and taking a step into the office, “but I need some ingredients from your storeroom for a project I’m working on,” I said.
+Severus smiled faintly at me and put down his quill.

-“Well, actually, I don’t know where everything is, and I didn’t want to make a mess looking for it, so…” I trailed off, leaning against the door.
-“I already got boomslang skin and blackbrush nettles, but then I was looking for the viper fangs, and I didn’t see them right away, so I thought maybe you might be out of them, and I wanted to check before moving everything absolutely everywhere, so the next time you went in you couldn’t find anything …” I paused, realizing I was rambling.
+“I already got boomslang skin and blackbrush nettles, but then I was looking for the viper fangs, and I didn’t see them right away, so I thought maybe you might be out of them, but your ledger said you should have plenty, and I wanted to double-check with you before moving everything absolutely everywhere, so the next time you went in you couldn’t find anything …” I stopped, realizing I was rambling.
 Severus was still smiling.
-Honestly, he never smiled at anyone except me; I must have been his prime source for daily entertainment.
+Honestly, he never smiled at anyone except me; I must’ve been his prime source for daily entertainment.

 He quickly rearranged the papers on his desk into two neat piles then rose, grabbing his robe off the back of his chair.
-“I have class in a minute anyway.
-Why don’t I help you?
+“I can help you look; I have class in a minute anyway.
 I know the viper fangs are there somewhere.
-I just restocked.”
+I just restocked last month.”

-I nodded quickly then moved back into the hall to give him room to exit.
+I nodded appreciatively then moved back into the hall to give him room to exit.
 He shrugged on his robe, pulled his office door closed behind him, and led me back down the corridor to the largest dungeon classroom.
-The torches flared to life as we entered, flooding the classroom with an almost cheery flickering light which always seemed out of place with the dungeon’s dripping walls and musty smell.
+The torches flared to life as we entered, flooding the classroom with the almost cheery flickering light, which always seemed out of place with the dungeon’s dripping walls and musty smell.

-“You’re observing today, correct?” he asked as he dug in his pockets for his keys.
-Finding them, he fit a large iron one into the antique storeroom lock.
+“You’re observing today, correct?” he asked as he reached into his pocket for his keys.
+Finding them, he fit a large iron one into the ancient storeroom lock.

 Severus unlocked the door and held it open for me.
 I made my way into the small storeroom, squeezing into a back corner so he could have more room to look.
 Severus reached for his ledger on a shelf near the door and flipped through it quickly, running a finger down the pages as he scanned.

-“Here we are!” he declared at last and pulled down a creased leather satchel that had been hiding behind a large bronze urn of “phoenix ash.”
-He weighed out the amount I needed then tipped everything into the bag I had brought, already containing the boomslang skin and dried nettles.
-Severus rearranged a couple of items on the shelves and looked around the closet in discontent.
+“Here we are!” he declared at last and pulled down a creased leather satchel, that’d been hiding behind a bronze urn of “phoenix ash.”
+He weighed out the amount I needed then tipped everything into the bag I’d brought, already containing the boomslang skin and dried nettles.
+Severus rearranged a couple of items on the shelves before realizing the futility of the exercise and stopping.
+He looked around the closet in discontent.